khush2706/PomoTimer/README.md

   - **Website Blocker**.
 Enable user to block specific website while working in order to stay on focus.
   - **Time extender**.
 Enable user to extend timer if needed.
 Useful when the user wants to finish the task first before taking up a break.
   - **Tasks database**.
 Enable user to save completed tasks into a database.
-Useful when the user wants to monitor or track previews tasks.
+Useful when the user wants to monitor or track previous tasks.
   - **Productivity report**.
 Provide some useful summary about user's productivity to have some sense of accomplishments.

 ## License